Zygmunt Felczak: Interwar Period

-WWII
+World War II

 In 1939, in the growing threat of an attack of the Third Reich in Poland, he called for young people to actively resist, stating, for instance:

 "We are ready to make all sacrifices for the integrity and independence of our borders.
 The Germanic onslaught can only enter Poland over the corpses of all the working youth."

 After the outbreak of the war and the occupation of Bydgoszcz by Nazi forces, Gestapo looked for Felczak.
 In October 1939, he took refuge in his home village, from where he settled in March 1940 to Warsaw.
 He moved to the resistance, under various aliases as "Bydgoski" or "Jasiński".

 In 1939, he re-organized the underground Labour Faction, with the help of Franciszek Kwieciński, leader of the then clandestine movement.
 On his initiative, in 1940, secessionist activists of the leftist party "NPR-Lewica" were re-integrated into the Labour Faction.
 During these years, Felczak, through Feliks Widy-Wirskifelt, was influenced by Jan Stachniuk, the leader of the neo-pagan group Zadruga.
 Zygmunt then began to drift away from his Christian-social beliefs.

 After the arrest of Franciszek Kwieciński, he was designated on 29 March 1942, as the new representative of the Labor Party in the underground Political Consultative Committee (PKP).
 Taking advantage of this position, he steered the political configuration of the PKP, striving to replace National Party representatives with communists from the Polish Workers' Party (PPR).
 He tried to win over Karol Popiel in London: to this end, he sent messages from the Polish Underground State, via his brother Wacław, then a courier of the Polish government-in-exile.

 On 25 October 1942, the leadership of the Labour Faction (Stronnictwo Pracy-SP) recalled Felczak from PKP, accusing him of political intrigue.
 In the last weeks of autumn 1942, he was expelled from the SP leading committee and in February of the following year, together with his colleagues Jan Teska and Henryk Trzebiński, he was excluded from the SP.
 In July 1943, he created and led a new political group, the "Stronnictwo Zrywu Narodowego" (National Rising Party) or "Zryw".

-During the Warsaw uprising, Zygmunt Felczak (a.k.a.
+During the Warsaw Uprising, Zygmunt Felczak (a.k.a.
 "Bożedar") fought in the ranks of the Home Army or Armia Krajowa.
 At the surrender, he escaped from the transport of prisoners and hid in Włochy district of Warsaw.